Best soil for cannabis for higher yield and potency

 • NPK: There is no NPK value listed because the microbes in the soil provide nutrients to plants as they need them.

-Some cannabis growers like to DIY their soil, adding mixtures of various nutrients and amendments to create the perfect recipe for their plants.
+Some cannabis growers like to DIY their cannabis soil, adding mixtures of various nutrients and amendments to create the perfect recipe for their plants.
 But if you want something a little less hands-on, look no further than Super Soil Autoflower Concentrate.

 This all-in-one soil mix is alive with microorganisms that form a symbiotic relationship with your plants’ root system.
 This means that key nutrients are readily available to your plants throughout their entire life cycle, from seedling to harvest.
 As one reviewer who saw “very measurable gains” using this soil puts it, “mix, plant, water.
 That’s it.”